 Make sure the timing is ok and that you’re not disrupting the employee’s schedule.
 All it takes is a quick “do you have a moment?” to check they don’t have an important meeting to be running off to.
 Once you know you have their full attention, pick a spot for your conversation.
 Don’t feel obliged to find an empty office to shut yourselves in: you could exchange feedback outside a meeting room you’ve just come out of together, or while walking to a cafe.
 If neither of you are in a rush, you could even invite them to lunch or take a stroll in the park - just make sure you’re able to talk with some discretion.
 Once you’re in a good position to give feedback, share your thoughts by following these four stages:

-- Describe the situation you want to talk about.
 It might be as simple as saying “I want to share something I noticed in the presentation you gave just now.”
 Doing this frames your conversation, puts both parties on the same page, and leaves less space for misinterpretation or confusion.
 Use clear and neutral language to describe your observations, and draw on specific examples where possible.
 Avoid making judgmental statements or vague generalisations.
 You can also acknowledge the other person’s strengths in passing, but don’t just praise them to sugar coat your constructive points.
 Authenticity is key!

-- Next, explain the impact of your observation.
 Maybe there was something about the presentation that made it difficult to understand; or a particular section that took away from what was otherwise a great talk.
 By outlining the impact of a situation you help the other person understand why you felt the need to give feedback in the first place.
 It also makes the feedback easier to relate to because you’re sharing your own experience and perspective, not just commenting on someone else’s actions.